Biography of Phil Heath: how the great bodybuilder changed and how he became one. Phil Heath: arm workout Phil Heath bench press maximum weight

 Biography of the brilliant Phil Heath

 Phillip Jerrod Heath was born in Seattle on December 18, 1979.
 From an early age, the child was fond of sports, especially basketball.
-In 1998, the guy got into the university basketball team, in which he played as a thrower.
-To play on a professional site, the guy trained hard even when everyone went home.
+In 1998, the guy joined the university basketball team, where he played as a thrower.
+To play on a professional court, the guy trained hard even when everyone went home.

-In 2002, after graduating from the university, I realized that low growth would become an obstacle in basketball, so I decided to work out in a gym with simulators.
-Everything was interesting and new for the beginner, new friends enlightened him in matters of training and nutrition.
-In the Northern Colorado Championship in 2003, to everyone's surprise, the guy won, although this competition was his debut.
-Immediately, the athlete met a future good friend, who later became his mentor.
-In 2004, another important title "Mr. Colorado ”, in 2005 - victory in the Junior Nationals and the US Championship.
-Due to a series of victories in various competitions, the audience nicknamed Heath "The gift".
+In 2002, after graduating from university, I realized that my short stature would be an obstacle in basketball, so I decided to train in a gym with exercise equipment.
+Everything was interesting and new for the newcomer, new friends enlightened him on issues of training and nutrition.
+To everyone’s surprise, the guy won the Northern Colorado Championship in 2003, although this was his debut competition.
+Here the athlete met his future good friend, who later became his mentor.
+In 2004, another important title “Mr. Colorado”, in 2005 - victory in the Junior Nationals and the US Championship.
+Due to a series of victories in various competitions, viewers nicknamed Heath “The gift.”

 Major achievements in life

-Phil Heath in his youth won many worthy awards.
+Phil Heath won many worthy awards in his youth.

 • 2005 - absolute champion among juniors and amateurs;